syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Rows-and-columns.md

 * Click Delete in the context menu and select “Shift Cells Left” option in Delete dialog.
 * Select Delete Cells in Delete button of OTHERS tab in Ribbon and select “Shift Cells Left” option in Delete dialog.

-You can also perform delete shift up using `deleteShiftLeft` method.
+You can also perform delete shift left using `deleteShiftLeft` method.

 ###  Delete Entire Row
 You can dynamically delete the selected rows and shift the other rows to top by following ways,